sourcenetwork/docs.source.network/docs/sourcehub/testnet/overview.md

 1. SourceHub Daemon (SourceHub D): This is also referred to as node software, and is interchangeable with the SourceHub Daemon.
 The binaries for SourceHub D are named `sourcehubd`.

-2. Orbis Daemon (Orbis D): The binaries for Orbis D are named `orbisd`.
+2. Orbis Daemon (Orbis): The binaries for Orbis are named `orbisd`.